-Both cases result in the call connecting briefly to a real person and then the call ending.
-In the call center, direct marketing and sales areas, these undesirable occurrences are sometimes called "dropped calls" and sometimes "abandoned calls" or "lost calls".
+Both cases result in the call connecting briefly to a real person before it automatically ends.
+In the call center, direct marketing and sales areas, these undesirable occurrences are sometimes called "dropped", "abandoned" or "lost" calls.
 The term "silent call" is also used, since the person who takes the call hears nothing and then the call ends.

 We usually use the term "dropped calls".
 We shall refer to them as "dropped live answered calls" when we want to differentiate them from dropped calls where an answering machine is correctly detected.
 So "live answered" means that a real person actually accepted the call.

 How tolerances are laid down in regulation and guidelines

 Regulations in many territories aim to limit the occurrence of dropped calls and the negative impact on consumers.
 Also, there are best practices recommended by industry bodies and consumer organizations among others.

 In general, regulatory bodies like Ofcom in the UK, FCC in the USA and similar organizations publish research on the topic and outline the measurements that have to be taken by a company using a dialer and the tolerances allowed for the frequency of undesirable dropped calls.

 These tolerances and the related regulations vary quite a lot.
 For example, in the UK Ofcom determined that out of 100 live answered calls, not more than 3 abandoned or falsely detected answering machine calls should occur.
 A similar measure in the USA had an acceptable tolerance of 2% but did not originally include falsely detected answering machine cases.

 Our aim at babelforce is that the negative occurrences should be even lower than these tolerances.
 We consider it essential to good practice to reduce these undesirable side effects as much as possible.